Sciatica

 • A few thin layers can keep the body warmer than a single thick layer.

-• Tuck your shirt into your pants to make sure that your back doesn’t get a cold draft when you reach for something and then put a sweater on over that.
+• Tuck your shirt into your pants to prevent a cold draft from your back when you reach for something, and then put a sweater over it.

 • A couple of blankets or an electric blanket on your bed can help keep your muscles from tightening.